NVISOsecurity/sans-webinar-robocop/README.md

 # Robocop: The Evolution of SOC Automation

-This repository contains the demo code for the webcast organized by SANS titled [**"From Playbooks to Robocop: The Evolution of SOC Automation"**](https://www.sans.org/webcasts/from-playbooks-robocop-evolution-soc-automation/).
+This repository contains the demo code build on top of [Autogen](https://microsoft.github.io/autogen/stable/) for the webcast organized by SANS titled [**"From Playbooks to Robocop: The Evolution of SOC Automation"**](https://www.sans.org/webcasts/from-playbooks-robocop-evolution-soc-automation/).

 ![SANS Webcast](images/SANSWebinar.jpg "Title")